Seen and Heard

 The Museum of Childhood Ireland is committed to Empowering Children and Young People.
 Children should be Seen and Heard

 Exploring and learning from the past.
-Children have lived and learnt, played and worked, been adored and abused since prehistoric times and throughout our millennia of history.
-Yet the reality of their lives is seldom centre stage ( and usually ignored) in the stories that have come down to us from that long history.
+Children have lived and learnt, played and worked, been adored and abused throughout history.
+Yet the reality of their lives is seldom centre stage ( and often ignored) in the stories that have come down to us from that long history.
 Our commitment too to supporting children and young people now, comes at a time when children are facing significant challenges.
-By empowering children and youth, providing a focused, sustainable, supportive, inclusive community and platform, and islandwide programmes helping foster friendships in communities, we are helping build a brighter, better future for all.
+By empowering children and youth, providing a focused, sustainable, supportive, inclusive community, a platform, and islandwide programmes helps foster friendships in communities, and the building of a brighter, better future for all.